KernelFox0/dell-g15-hackintosh-efi/README.md

 If you have long boot times and no graphics acceleration after boot, remove the igfxfw property from config.plist > DeviceProperties > PciRoot(0x0)/Pci(0x2,0x0).
 This will disable Apple GuC Firmware loading on the iGPU and your system should boot normally, but you will have less performance and DRM playback will break!

+There are tools in this EFI for unlocking CFG lock (MSR 0xE2 Register write).
+If you don't know what this is all about, you probably shouldn't do that.
+It doesn't make much difference, anyways.

 __Remember to change config_update.plist every time you change something in config.plist!__

 ---